 That almost was the case as Theismann, a collegiate star for Notre Dame, was actually drafted by the Miami Dolphins in 1971.
 Theismann, however, declined Miami’s offer of $55,000 over three years.
 That’s right, $55,000 over three years.
 Theismann asked for that amount, but the stickler was a $35,000 bonus Theismann would owe back if he missed any of the three seasons.
 Joe opted for the Canadian Football League’s Toronto Argonauts.
 Had Theismann been drafted in 2022, his minimum NFL salary would have been over $700,000.

-In 1974, the Redskins traded for Theismann’s rights and he jumped straight into the lineup – as a punt returner.
+In 1974, Washington traded for Theismann’s rights, and he jumped straight into the lineup – as a punt returner.
 He didn’t start at quarterback until 1976.Embed from Getty Images

 At the time Theisman was drafted, Bob Griese had been the Dolphins’ starter since 1967.
 He led them to the playoffs in 1970 before three consecutive Super Bowls in the following years.
-It’s possible that Theismann might have toiled in obscurity until 1980, when Griese suffered a career ending shoulder injury.
-It’s also possible Griese would have lost his job to Theismann in 1972, after Griese went down in Week 5 with a dislocated ankle and broken leg.Embed from Getty Images
+It’s possible that Theismann might have toiled in obscurity until 1980, when Griese suffered a career-ending shoulder injury.
+It’s also possible Griese would have lost his job to Theismann in 1972 after Griese went down in Week 5 with a dislocated ankle and broken leg.Embed from Getty Images

 Theismann didn’t produce the game’s most memorable moments, however, throwing two interceptions in the second half while Miami clung to a slim lead.
 John Riggins proved to be the game’s hero, with a 43-yard rumble on 4th and 1 that proved to be the winning touchdown.
 Theismann also quarterbacked Washington to Super Bowl 18, a 38-9 thumping at the hands of the Los Angeles Raiders.